arut/nginx-ts-module/README.rst

 The directory is created if missing.
 For every publshed stream a subdirectory with the stream name is created under the ``PATH`` directory.
-The MPEG-DASH menifest file created in the stream subdirectory is named ``index.mpd``.
+The MPEG-DASH manifest file created in the stream subdirectory is named ``index.mpd``.
 A path handler is installed to watch files in the directory.
 The old files in the directory are automatically deleted once they get old